-Hey.
-I’m Tracie, freelance creative.
-I like design and language that are well-crafted, beautiful, organised.
+Hey, I’m Tracie.
+I like things that are well-crafted and organised.
 I have a soft spot for analog and tactile things.
-I take pictures, write, doodle poorly, drink small amounts of excellent to mediocre coffee and categorize everything with sticky notes.
-My clients are all over the world and come in all shapes and sizes.
+I design brand stuff, mostly.
+I also take pictures, write, doodle poorly, drink small amounts of excellent to mediocre coffee and attempt to categorize everything with sticky notes.
 If you are the leisurely reading-type, I have an unnecessarily protracted biograph below.
 I even tell it in third person because it sounds much more dramatic that way.

 Resumé